RESIDENTIAL LIFE FAQs

-- Mop, broom, dust pan to fight back the dust bunnies
+- Mop, broom, and dust pan to fight back the dust bunnies

 - Toilet paper and toiletries for obvious reasons

-- Computer to stay connected and churning through homework
+- Computer to stay connected and churn through homework

 We’ll provide the basics: bed, dresser, study area, and closet space.
 From there, you can decorate and bring what you’ll need.
 Warner is a Christian community, and your room should reflect that.
 So, leave out any decorations and memorabilia that are inconsistent with the standards of the college.
 If you’re in doubt, clear it with the RD first before you put it up.